 A friend of mine recommended chiropractic care after I was out of work or a total of 26 weeks.
 I worked as a certified nursing assistant in a nursing home, which involves a lot of lifting of some residents sometimes twice your weight.
 The pain in my lower back was awful.
 I couldn’t walk.
 I had numbness radiating down my right leg and foot.
 All this involved a lot of doctors and a lot of physical therapy [no mention of chiropractors].
 The pain was always there, some days worse than others.

 I’ve noticed I don’t need any medication.
 No more pain killers or muscle relaxers.
 I can’t describe how good I feel after four months of chiropractic.
 I’m back to work 40 hours a week.
 I feel great.
 I recommend chiropractic to anyone.

 I had shoulder pain that went down through my left arm.
 It had become constant over the past six weeks before I consulted Dr. Marsh, and doing my work made it worse.
 The pain lessened on weekends, but it was still present.

 I had used chiropractors in the past for back problems, so I was fairly sure that this could help me.
 I started to feel better after two or three visits and was pain-free after six to eight.
 I feel good now.
 As an extra benefit, the monthly low back pain has improved a lot, and so have my sinuses, which had brought on headaches in the past.

-After unsuccessful attempt at conceiving a second child with fertility drugs (it worked with our first), my husband and I gave up.
-The, in January, three months after I began chiropractic care, we were able to conceive naturally, without drugs.
-Furthermore, this pregnancy was without symptoms I had experienced during my first: carpal tunnel, swollen feet and aching joints.
+After an unsuccessful attempt at conceiving a second child with fertility drugs (it worked with our first), my husband and I gave up.
+Then, in January, three months after I began chiropractic care, we were able to conceive naturally, without drugs.
+Furthermore, this pregnancy was without symptoms I had experienced during my first: carpal tunnel, swollen feet, and aching joints.
 In September I delivered a healthy baby boy at home.

 Both of my children, along with me, get chiropractic care for optimal health.